jednano/blink/README.md

 ### OOCSS with BEM

-Blink is designed with [BEM syntax][] in mind.
+Blink is designed with [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) in mind.
 You can create blocks, elements and modifiers and their CSS selectors will be generated for you.
-You can configure your BEM format however you want, but the default naming convention follows that which is defined in [MindBEMding &ndash; getting your head 'round BEM syntax][].
+You can configure your BEM format however you want, but the default naming convention follows that which is defined in [MindBEMding &ndash; getting your head 'round BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).

 Here's an example of a block with both an element and a modifier: